ecmwf/earthkit-data/docs/source/concepts/targets/to_target.rst

   :param dict xarray_to_zarr_kwargs: the keyword arguments passed to the :py:func:`xarray.Dataset.to_zarr` function.
 As a bare minimum, the ``store`` keyword argument must be provided.
   :param data: specify the data to write.
 Cannot be set when :func:`to_target` is called on a data object.

-  This target converts the data to an :ref:`xarray.Dataset <xarray-dataset>` and then writes it to a Zarr store using the :py:func:`xarray.Dataset.to_zarr` function.
+  This target converts the data to an :py:class:`xarray.Dataset` and then writes it to a Zarr store using the :py:func:`xarray.Dataset.to_zarr` function.
 The conversion to an Xarray dataset is done by the :func:`to_xarray` function.

   Notebook examples:

     - :ref:`/how-tos/target/grib_to_zarr_target.ipynb`

-.. .. _data-targets-multio:
+.. .. _targets-multio:

 .. multio
 .. ------